 This is critically important to ensure that the building is structural sound and that termites haven’t eaten away at the frame.

-Searched uncover whether the have been any building issues identified and whether these is sufficient funds in the sinking fund in order to cover future repairs and maintenance.
+Searches uncover whether there have been any building issues and whether there is sufficient funds in the sinking fund in order to cover future repairs and maintenance.

 These may be needed in rare cases where issues are identified by the pest and building.